 I made a batch of these sweet potato brownies recently and I have amended a couple of little things based on everyone’s feedback and comments.
 I also took some new pics including step-by-step instructions, to make it easier for you guys to follow.
 I believe all recipes are meant to evolve, so I hope you can adapt them to suit your own needs.
 I have left the original recipe and pics at the bottom!

-Recently I was visiting Squamish, Canada where I met a lovely local crossfitter, mountain-biker and an overall awesome chick called Karen.
-One day Karen made her paleo chocolate brownies.
-They were so moist and delicious that I had to steal the recipe to share with everyone.
-Thank you Karen, I finally have the perfect brownie recipe on my site.
+I originally got this recipe from a lady called Karen from Canada.
+Karen made her paleo chocolate brownies while I was visiting and they were so moist and delicious that I had to steal the recipe to share with everyone.
+Thank you, Karen, I finally have the most perfect chocolate sweet potato brownie recipe on my site.

 - 2 whole eggs

-- Preheat oven to 365 °F (185 °C), make sure the oven is hot before you put in the brownies in.
+- Preheat oven to 185 °C (365 °F), make sure the oven is hot before you put in the brownies in.

-- Combine grated sweet potato, eggs, vanilla, honey and olive oil in a large mixing bowl and stir together until well incorporated.
-Then add baking powder and baking soda and stir.
-Add cocoa powder, mix and finally add coconut flour.
+- Combine grated sweet potato, eggs, vanilla, honey and coconut oil on a large mixing bowl and stir together until well incorporated.
+Then add cacao powder, baking powder and baking soda and stir.
+Finally, add the coconut flour.
 Avoid adding too much coconut flour as it will absorb too much moisture which will result in drier brownies.

 - Once combined, pour the mixture into a baking tray lined with greased baking paper.
 I used a 9″/23cm square tin.

 - Cook for 25-30 minutes.
 Remove the tin and cool for 5-10 minutes before carefully removing the brownie cake from the tin.
 Cut them into squares and dust with a little cacao powder or melt some dark chocolate in a bowl over boiling water or in a microwave and drizzle it over the top.
 Serve with raspberries or strawberries and maybe some fresh cream or coconut yoghurt to be extra decadent.